-The following organization types are eligible to receive funding through the FY2016 EmPOWER Clean Energy Communities Low-to-Moderate Income Grant Program:
+The following organization types are eligible to receive funding through the FY2017 Program:

 - Local governments (counties and/or municipalities) - Incorporated non-profit organizations

 Non-profit organizations must include a description of the organization's mission, purpose, and organizational structure in section 2 in the grant application.
 Additionally, proof of incorporation should be included as an attachment to the grant application.
 If an applicant is a non-profit organization and will be using a for-profit entity that has a relationship to the applicant, including but not limited to a past or present business affiliate relationship, the applicant is required to disclose this relationship in the application.
 Nondisclosure of this information may be grounds for revocation of the grant.